practicalli/clojure/docs/clojure-cli/practicalli-config.md

 ### Clojure Projects

 - Create projects from deps, leiningen and boot templates with [clj-new](https://github.com/seancorfield/clj-new)
-- Check and update project dependencies
-- Package projects as jar and uberjars
+- Create Clojure CLI specific projects using [deps-new](https://github.com/seancorfield/deps-new)
 - Deploy projects locally and to Clojars

 Create a new project using a wide range of templates from the community